DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2023-10-31-detecting_trends_time-series_data.md

 seo_type: article
 summary: The Mann-Kendall Test is a non-parametric method for detecting trends in time-series data.
 This article provides an overview of the test, its mathematical formulation, and its application in environmental studies, hydrology, and climate research.
 tags:
-- Mann-Kendall Test
+- Mann-kendall test
-- Trend Detection
+- Trend detection
-- Time-Series Data
+- Time-series data
-- Environmental Studies
+- Environmental studies
 - Hydrology
-- Climate Research
+- Climate research
+- Bash
+- Python
 - bash
 - python
 title: 'Mann-Kendall Test: Detecting Trends in Time-Series Data'